July 2011 Chilean winter storm

 The July 2011 Chilean winter storm was a winter storm affecting the Andean portions of Biobío, including Ñuble Province, and Araucanía regions in south-central Chile.
-Trough the Andean valleys thousands of persons were left isolated because of heavy snowfall.
-In some sectors blackouts occurred.
+Through the Andean valleys thousands of people were left isolated because of heavy snowfall.
+In some sectors, blackouts occurred.
 Avalanches left the tourist facilities of Termas de Chillán isolated.
-There was a loss of livestock, mainly sheep as concequence of the storm.
-The night of July 19 temperatures as low as -18 C were reported in Liucura.
+There was a loss of livestock, mainly sheep as a consequence of the storm.
+On the night of July 19, temperatures as low as -18 C were reported in Liucura.

 The Chilean Air Force made an operation to deliver supplies to isolated localities.
-Defense minister Andrés Allamand visited the affected area.
+Defense Minister Andrés Allamand visited the affected area.